-- Checks websites you try to visit against a list of known malware and phishing sites.
+- Check websites you try to visit against a list of known malware and phishing sites.

-- Blocks access to sites on the list.
+- Block access to sites on the list.

 What Happens When a Site is Blocked